chseong02/sponge_sol/writeups/assn2.md

 But, This only happens for very long abnormal lengths(>=2^64),

-- Optional: I had unexpected difficulty with: TCP
+- Optional: I had unexpected difficulty with:
+  - I had a tough time because I misunderstood the meaning of the Sequence Number header values across multiple packets and whether or not there was a Flag present in the Payload.
+In the end, I realized my mistake and I was able to complete the assignment.

 - Optional: I think you could make this assignment better by: [describe]